 Nyquist Plug-in analysis tools shipped with Audacity

 Attempts to place labels at beats which are much louder than the surrounding audio.
-It's a fairly rough and ready tool, and won't necessarily work well on a typical modern pop music track with compressed dynamic range.
+It's a fairly rough and ready tool, and will not necessarily work well on a typical modern pop music track with compressed dynamic range.

 Vamp plug-ins are loaded from the following standard directories each time you launch Audacity: